axibase/atsd/integration/zookeeper/README.md

 # Monitoring Zookeeper cluster with ATSD

-This document describes how to monitor availability and performance of [Apache Zookeeper](https://zookeeper.apache.org/) cluster (3 nodes) using Axibase Time Series Database.
+This guide describes how to monitor availability and performance of an [Apache Zookeeper](https://zookeeper.apache.org/) cluster (3 nodes) using Axibase Time Series Database.

 ## Step 1: Configure Axibase Collector

 ### Create hosts list

-1) Login into Axibase Collector at https://collector_hostname:9443
+1) Log in to Axibase Collector at https://collector_hostname:9443

-2) Click the `Collections` tab in the top menu and press `Item Lists` button.
+2) Click the `Collections` tab in the top menu and select `Item Lists`.

-3) Click `Add` button and create item list with zookeeper hosts.
+3) Click `Add` and create item list with zookeeper hosts.
-Enter name `zookeeper-jmx-hosts`, choose type `TEXT` and add comma-separated addresses of zookeeper hosts in format:
+Enter name `zookeeper-jmx-hosts`, choose type `TEXT` and add comma-separated addresses of zookeeper hosts in the following format:
 ```
 #host,port,username,password,entity,cluster
 host1.com,9010,user,pass,prod-zoo-host1,prod